-The Theatre Interpreter initiative wishes to bring Slovene theatres closer to the deaf.
-It is enabling the deaf to visit regular theatre performances on the stages of the biggest Slovene theatres, that were until now exclusively available only to the hearing public.
-Sign language experts and actors in one interpret the storylines and dialogs into sign language directly from the stage – thus making it possible for the deaf to have a unique experience of watching the plays together with the hearing audience.
+Because of their disability, access to cultural events is often hard for the deaf and hearing impaired.
+The Theatre Interpreter initiative, enabled by NLB bank in cooperation with Ljubljana Association of the deaf and hearing impaired, is enabling the deaf to visit regular theatre performances on the stages of the biggest Slovene theatres, that were until recently exclusively available only to the hearing public.
+Sign language experts and actors in one interpret the storylines and dialogs into sign language directly from the stage, thus making it possible for the deaf to have a unique experience of watching the plays together with the hearing audience.

 THE THEATRE INTERPRETER INITIATIVE SUPPORTED BY THE PRESIDENT OF THE REPUBLIC OF SLOVENIA

-The Theatre Interpreter initiative received honorary support of the President of the Republic of Slovenia, Mr. Borut Pahor.
-The President is strongly aware of the immense importance of true integration of the deaf into society and is proudly backing the initiative of the Ljubljana Association of the deaf and hearing impaired.
+The Theatre Interpreter initiative received honorary support of the President of the Republic of Slovenia, Mr. Borut Pahor, who is strongly aware of the immense importance of true integration of the deaf into society.

 MEET THE THEATRE INTERPRETERS

 Interpreter of The Masochist